bssrdf/lenovo_outlet_checker/README.md

-The scraper works, and it crawls all pages listing Thinkpads.
-Sending of email works with proper SMTP relay and creds.
+The scraper is fully functional

-###Usage
+### Usage
-Pip install requirements
+1. Pip install requirements
-Enter SMTP relay information in 'send_email' function in 'check_stock.py'.
+2. Modify 'laptops_to_search' on line 45 is necessary.
+It's currently set to: 'Thinkpad x1', 'Thinkpad 460', 'Thinkpad 470'.
-Run 'check_stock.py' to run crawler and send email if a ThinkPad is in stock.
+3. Enter SMTP relay information in 'send_email' function in 'check_stock.py' - line 65
-Modify array 'laptops_to_search' in check_stock to add or remove laptops to search.
-It's currently set to'Thinkpad x1', 'Thinkpad 460', 'Thinkpad 470'.
+4. Run 'check_stock.py' to run crawler and send email if a ThinkPad is in stock.